 \section{Abstract}

 Feature-based transfer is one of the most effective methodologies for transfer learning.
-Existing studies usually assume that the learned new feature representation is truly \emph{domain-invariant}, and thus directly train a transfer model $\mathcal{M}$ on source domain.
+Existing studies usually assume that the learned new feature representation is \emph{domain-invariant}, and thus train a transfer model $\mathcal{M}$ on the source domain.
 In this paper, we consider a more realistic scenario where the new feature representation is suboptimal and small divergence still exists across domains.
-We propose a new learning strategy with a transfer model called Randomized Transferable Machine (RTM).
-More specifically, we work on source data with the new feature representation learned from existing feature-based transfer methods.
-The key idea is to enlarge source training data populations by randomly corrupting source data using some noises, and then train a transfer model $\widetilde{\mathcal{M}}$ that performs well on all the corrupted source data populations.
-In principle, the more corruptions are made, the higher the probability of the target data can be covered by the constructed source populations, and thus better transfer performance can be achieved by $\widetilde{\mathcal{M}}$.
+We propose a new transfer model called Randomized Transferable Machine (RTM) to handle such small divergence of domains.
+Specifically, we work on the new source and target data learned from existing feature-based transfer methods.
+The key idea is to enlarge source training data populations by randomly corrupting the new source data using some noises, and then train a transfer model $\widetilde{\mathcal{M}}$ that performs well on all the corrupted source data populations.
+In principle, the more corruptions are made, the higher the probability of the new target data can be covered by the constructed source data populations, and thus better transfer performance can be achieved by $\widetilde{\mathcal{M}}$.
 An ideal case is with infinite corruptions, which however is infeasible in reality.
-We develop a marginalized solution with linear regression model and dropout noise.
-With a marginalization trick, we can train an RTM that is equivalently to training using infinite source noisy populations without truly conducting any corruption.
-More importantly, such an RTM has a closed-form solution, which enables very fast and efficient training.
-Extensive experiments on various real-world transfer tasks show that RTM is a promising transfer model.
+We develop a marginalized solution that enables to train an $\widetilde{\mathcal{M}}$ without conducting any corruption but equivalent to be trained using infinite source noisy data populations.
+We further propose two instantiations of $\widetilde{\mathcal{M}}$, which theoretically show the transfer superiority over the conventional transfer model $\mathcal{M}$.
+More importantly, both instantiations have closed-form solutions, leading to a fast and efficient training process.
+Experiments on various real-world transfer tasks show that RTM is a promising transfer model.